qiusophia/NeuroPublication-Dashboard/README.md

 ### 3️ Run the App

-From inside the project folder in R:
+Open the file folder in R and run the app:

 ```r
 shiny::runApp()